Military mascot: The Royal Welsh

 The present battalion mascot is Taffy V who holds the rank of lance corporal.
 He lives in Lucknow Barracks in Tidworth, Wiltshire.
 Replacements for the goat mascot are traditionally selected from the royal herd kept at Whipsnade Zoo in Bedfordshire and are always named Taffy plus a Roman numeral to show succession.
 The soldier who looks after the goat is known as the Goat Major, who actually has the rank of a corporal.

 The mascot for 3rd Battalion (formerly The Royal Welsh Regiment) is a goat named Shenkin.
-The present battalion mascot is a Kashmir white goat, named Shenkin III, which was selected from the Queen's own herd of Royal Windsor Whites, on the Great Orme in Llandudno, North Wales on 8 September 2009.
+The present battalion mascot is a Kashmir white goat, named Shenkin III, which was selected from Queen Elizabeth II's own herd of Royal Windsor Whites, on the Great Orme in Llandudno, North Wales on 8 September 2009.
 He is a direct descendant of the original mascot given to the 3rd Royal Welsh Regiment by Queen Victoria after the Crimean War.
 Shenkin III is residing at the Maindy Barracks in Cardiff.

 The predecessor goat mascot, Lance Corporal Shenkin II, died of old age at the Maindy Barracks on 14 July 2009.
 He has been the battalion mascot since September 1997.
-The Queen sent her private condolences following Shenkin's death and Buckingham Palace gave permission for the regiment to pick out a successor.
+Queen Elizabeth II sent her private condolences following Shenkin's death and Buckingham Palace gave permission for the regiment to pick out a successor.
 Plans were also discussed for a memorial at Maindy Barracks.
 LCpl Shenkin II first began service at age 18 months and served for the next 12 years.
 During his long service, Shenkin II met the Queen, visited Prince Charles' Gloucestershire home, Highgrove, and had been to 10 Downing Street where he was tethered in the rear garden.
 He replaced Shenkin I, who died on the same day that Princess Diana died.

 The name Shenkin is the Welsh pronunciation of Jenkins.
 The first Shenkin was named Sospan before 1994.
 During the Zulu War, the first known and adopted mascot name was Gwilym Jenkins.
 It was named by the Royal Welsh Fusilliers for rationing purposes.
 Because putting a 'GOAT' down for rations would not happen, the name Gwilym was given to the goat in order to obtain his rations.
 Brecon war museum in South Wales records "Gwilyn Jenkins one Bail of Hay".